 NOTES AND AFTERTHOUGHTS ADDENDUM

 ** an unaltered RZ-1 will not actually have a socket, but the PCB only has 28 holes, so the point remains.
-The above technique should be used if the RZ-1 has already been fitted with 28-pin sockets, or if one is planning on fitting 28-pin sockets during the mod, however, if your RZ-1 has not already been modded then a semi-permanent (and highly suggested) method would be to install (low-profile, ideally) machine-pin SIP sockets (two single rows of 14) on the mainboard, but use a (preferably dual leaf/wiper) 32-pin socket as a caddy.
+The above technique should be used if the RZ-1 has already been fitted with 28-pin sockets, or if one is planning on fitting 28-pin sockets during the mod, however, if your RZ-1 has not already been modded then a semi-permanent (and highly suggested) method would be to install machine-pin SIP sockets (two single rows of 14) on the mainboard, but use a (dual leaf/wiper type strongly advised) 32-pin socket as an adapter “caddy”.
 This way the caddy can be modified and wired up directly instead of the EPROM itself.

 This is the most adaptable method because any style socket (28 or 32 pin, dual leaf or machined) can be inserted into the SIPs, or the original ROMs can simply be placed into the SIPs to return to stock.